colejarczyk/doc/api/transactions.rst

 Assign a customer to a specific transaction (customer)
 ------------------------------------------------------

-To assign the logged in customer to a specific transaction, you need to call the ``/api/customer/transaction/customer/assign`` endpoint with the ``POST`` method.
+To assign a logged-in customer to a specific transaction, you need to call the ``/api/customer/transaction/customer/assign`` endpoint with the ``POST`` method.

 Definition
 ^^^^^^^^^^